hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

             - reduce unnessesary information
                 - to not confuse the clerk
             - provides documentation when additional explanation is required
+    - forms (/ details collected)
+        - form checks
+            - check
+                - data entered to field
+                - data within pre-set ranges
+                    - eg: dates of bookings
+                - data in required format
+                    - eg: email address
+                - data against pre-set values (lookup tables)
+                    - eg: title of employee
+                - data entered is of required type
+        - form controls
+            - data is lost in form and submitted to back end on form submit
+            - buttons
+                - clicked to activate a task
+                - submit button
+                    - send form data to backend
+                - reset button
+                    - clear form
+                    - custom can re-enter data again
+                - hidden buttons
+                    - not rendered by web browsers
+            - check boxes
+                - (sharing the same name)
+                - allow multiple choices
+                    - eg: choices of food
+                - when check, attribute set the switch is 'on'
+                - only 'on' states submitted with form
+            - radio buttons
+                - mutually exclusive switches
+                - (sharing the same name)
+                - only one choice can be made
+                    - eg: male or female
+            - text input
+                - single line input
+                    - `<input>`
+                    - eg: for name
+                - multi line input
+                    - `<textarea>`
+                    - eg: additional requirements
+            - (dropdown) menu
+                - `<select>`, `<optgroup>`, `<option>`
+                - provide pre-list of options
+                    - eg: destination, departure
+            - file select
+                - to select files to submit on form
+        - characteristics of a well designed form
+            - show only required info
+            - simple sentence structure
+                - no technical jargon
+            - consistent format to find information
+            - labels should
+                - be right-justified to left of input field
+                - use a colon, capitalize maybe
+            - compatibility with other input screens
+            - information should be in logical order
+            - should not be repeated

 - examining documents
     - preparing